-David A. Paterson became New York’s 55th Governor on March 17, 2008.
+David A. Paterson became New York’s 55th Governor on March 17, 2008 and served until December 31, 2010.
 In his first address as Governor, Paterson spoke about the challenges New York faces and his plan for New York’s future.

 In his 23 years serving the people of New York, Governor Paterson has worked towards change by reaching across party lines and bringing people together.
 His thoughtful, inclusive approach to governing has won him the respect of colleagues and a reputation for uniting disparate forces towards consensus that benefits all New Yorkers.